 Just like most things in life, pianos have also been taken over by all that digital.
 For some people, this might be a turn off since the traditional keyboard, and the feels that come with it is what makes you love a piano.
 However, if we look at the professional keyboard players, they are pleased with the digital ones.

-The best weighted keyboards with 88 keys list:
+A list of the 7 best weighted keyboards with 88 keys:

 - Yamaha P71